LittleHobbitFrodo/H-OS/README.md

 # Building
 **NOTE**: using the `./scritps/test` scripts may create an image with different compiler options then used normally.
 Please use `./scripts/build mkimage` command to build the OS

+**NOTE**: the `scripts` directory is being deprecated and new build system is being created
+ - linux operating system is still required
 ### Requirements
 **Linux** operating system or virtual machine (BSD may be option, but it's not tested)